Lifeng-Liang/DbEntry/doc/en/GettingStarted/Transaction.md

 }
 ````

 3\.
-Run this application, it will shows:
+Run this application, it will show:

 ````
 Insert tom :